-Loans and advances due from related parties represents financial assets at amortised cost in the form of an intercompany loan, generated as a result of the beneficial interest in the mortgage portfolio failing the derecognition criteria described in IFRS 9.
+Loans due from related parties represents an intercompany loan, generated as a result of the beneficial interest in the mortgage portfolio failing the derecognition criteria described in IFRS 9.
 The intercompany loan replaces the beneficial interest in the mortgage portfolio legally held by the Company and represents the substance of the transaction for accounting purposes.